juliosaraiva/bestseller-tf-devops/README.md

 After create your account, you should create an organization and then a workspace.

-Login into your terraform cloud account, then copy the token and paster on cli.
+Login into your terraform cloud account, then copy the token and paster on the cli.

 ```
 $ terraform login